sanctuuary/APE_readthedocs/docs/specifications/java.rst

 Run APE from a Java environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Like the CLI, the APE API relies on a configuration file or object that references the domain ontology, tool annotations, workflow specification and execution parameters.
+The APE library relies on a configuration file or object that references the domain ontology, tool annotations, workflow specification and execution parameters.
 All the parameters can either be set by a JSONObject/JSON file or be set programmatically.
+The guidelines how to create domain configuration (and annotation) were provided on the `previous page <setup.html>`_.

 APE API functions
 ^^^^^^^^^^^^^^^^^